fat-forensics/fat-forensics/doc/JOSS_paper/paper.md

 latter is a welcome addition given that some of the features may be categorical (string-based).
 A predictive model is assumed to be a plain Python object that has `fit`, `predict` and, optionally, `predict_proba` methods.
-This flexibility makes our package compatible with scikit-learn -- the most popular Python machine learning toolbox -- without introducing additional dependencies.
+This flexibility makes our package compatible with scikit-learn [@scikit-learn] -- the most popular Python machine learning toolbox -- without introducing additional dependencies.
 Moreover, this approach makes *FAT Forensics* compatible with other packages for predictive modelling since their predictive functions can be easily wrapped inside a Python object with all the required methods.

 Our package improves over existing solutions as it collates algorithms across the FAT domains, taking advantage of their shared functional building blocks.